Ireland outlast Scotland to stay on course for Six Nations Grand Slam

 Sexton kicked the conversion and also added the extras after Conan was released by Hansen's pass to score Ireland's third try to equal his predecessor O'Gara on 557 Six Nations points.

-Farrell then replaced his skipper to potentially save the record-breaking moment for what should be a weekend of celebration when England, who were thrashed 53-10 by France on Saturday, visit the Aviva.
+Farrell then replaced his skipper to potentially save the record-breaking moment for what should be a weekend of celebration when England, thrashed 53-10 by France on Saturday, visit the Aviva.

-Ireland should have had the bonus point to round off another fine performance but James Ryan lost the ball forward with Lowe in support in sight of the line.

 © 2023 AFP